keeesuke/keeesuke.github.io/README.md

     Sep 2016 ‒ May 2017
 </p>

-A year-long study abroad program, focused on the fundamentals of data science.
+- A year-long study abroad program, focused on the fundamentals of data science.

-Relative courses:
-- Computation and Logic, Functional Programming, Data and Analysis
+- <b>Relative courses</b>: Computation and Logic, Functional Programming, Data and Analysis

 ## Work Experience